Chamber of Commerce of the State of New York: 18th century

-Renewal, fire and growth, 1817–1860
+19th century

 In 1817, the President, Cornelius Ray, called for resumption of Chamber business.
 New officers were elected and the membership base was increased by 36 during the first meeting.
 Over the following years interest in the proposed Erie Canal increased and in response to concerns, the Chamber published an informational pamphlet on the Erie Canal's merits.

-From 1827 to 1835 the Chamber was housed in the Merchants Exchange Building on Wall Street.
+From 1827 to 1835, the Chamber was housed in the Merchants Exchange Building on Wall Street.
 That building was destroyed by the Great Fire of New York, on December 16, 1835.
 During the fire the Chamber's portraits of Alexander Hamilton and Cadwallader Colden were covered with canvas and stored in an attic on Wall Street, where they remained until they were discovered by Prosper Wetmore, Secretary of the Chamber, in 1843.
 The remaining portraits, books and the Chamber's seal were saved from the fire.
 There is no record of the original charter's fate and it is believed that the charter perished in the fire.
 The destruction of the Merchants Exchange Building forced the Chamber to relocate once more, this time to the Merchants Bank, also on Wall Street.